Why Stillness Feels Hard

 What helps you feel 10% safer in a moment of stillness?

-Where can you go that feels like a safe space - even just for a moment?
+Where can you go (physically) that feels like a safe space - even just for a moment?
+[For me - it’s any body of water… the ocean especially.]

-Your nervous system is not resisting you — it is inviting you to understand it.
-The more time you spend spotting the cues of safety (and danger), the easier it will become to find inner stillness, peace, or grounding - even in moments of chaos.
+Your nervous system is not trying to be difficult - but it may be misunderstood.
+If these are new concepts for you - be gentle.
+Take it all in slowly!
+The more time you spend spotting the cues of safety (and danger), the easier it will become to find stillness - even in moments of chaos.

-Thank you for being here today!
-I hope Part Two helps you look at your internal world with more compassion and curiosity.
+Thank you for being here.
+I hope this blog post helps you access your inner world with more curiosity and compassion.

 Janaya Andrews, RCC, MACP